lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 very explicitly connect resource and transaction health with the business goals that they support.
 This changes our frame of reference to monitoring our SLOs rather than our specific SLIs.

+One way to think about this is to borrow from the field of industrial control and safety thinking[^safetyWhitepaper].
+Safety-I focuses around incidents, and what goes wrong.
+Safety-II is far more concerned with what goes _right_ in a system, and learning from that.
+Observability workflows should, on the balance, be more concerned with reporting and measuring acceptable outcomes in order to shape our thinking about our system, and how to build it in a more resilient way (aka 'model formation').
+Traditional alerting and monitoring approaches are caught in a Safety-I mindset, but SLOs are much more useful to drive Safety-II approaches because they help you focus on what _should_ be happening rather than what _is_ happening.

 SLOs provide a convenient framework for alerting, as well.
 Traditionally, we'd know 'something's wrong' because we would set alerts on our indicators